nickennedy132/SQLExporter/README.md

 # SQLExporter
-C# application to export data in an encrypted format
+C# application to export data in an encrypted format.
+Still WIP